flutter/website/src/get-started/fwe/local-caching.md

 **Cache hit**
-: An app is said to have had a cache hit when the cache already contained their desired information and it wasn't necessary to load it from the real source of truth.
+: An app is said to have had a cache hit when the cache already contained their desired information and loading it from the real source of truth was unnecessary.

 **Cache miss**
-: An app is said to have had a cache miss when the cache was empty and the desired data had to be loaded from the real source of truth.
+: An app is said to have had a cache miss when the cache was empty and the desired data is loaded from the real source of truth, and then saved to the cache for future reads.

 ## Risks of caching data